liu-bioinfo-lab/CNTools/README.md

 # CNTools

 ## System requirements
 The software denpendencies are listed in `pyproject.toml`.
-The software is independent of operating systems.
-The version tested is v2.1.9. *We tested on MacOS M1 Pro, Sonoma 14.4.1, conda 23.5.1, Clang 15.0.7; Dell Precision 3440, Windows 11 Enterprise, conda 23.11.0, MSVC 14.36.32532.0; Red Hat Enterprise Linux 7, conda 24.3.0, GCC 11.2.0.
-We recommand using a C++ compiler older than or equal to ours, in order to aviod possible compiling probles.*
+The software is independent of operating systems except that it needs Rosetta translation to work in macOS with Apple silicon.

 ## Installation guide
 As we need a conda package pydot=1.4.2 (not a pip one), the package should be installed by